Fourth Industrial Revolution: Agriculture and food industries

 Smart sensors in these two fields are still in the testing stage.
-These innovative connected sensors collect, interpret and communicate the information available in the plots (leaf area, vegetation index, chlorophyll, hygrometry, temperature, water potential, radiation).
+These connected sensors collect, interpret and communicate the information available in the plots (leaf area, vegetation index, chlorophyll, hygrometry, temperature, water potential, radiation).
 Based on this scientific data, the objective is to enable real-time monitoring via a smartphone with a range of advice that optimises plot management in terms of results, time and costs.
-On the farm, these sensors can be used to detect crop stages and recommend inputs and treatments at the right time.
-As well as controlling the level of irrigation.
+On the farm, these sensors can be used to detect crop stages and recommend inputs and treatments at the right time, as well as controlling the level of irrigation.

 The food industry requires more and more security and transparency and full documentation is required.
 This new technology is used as a tracking system as well as the collection of human data and product data.

 Accelerated transition to the knowledge economy

 Knowledge economy is an economic system in which production and services are largely based on knowledge-intensive activities that contribute to an accelerated pace of technical and scientific advance, as well as rapid obsolescence.
-Industry 4.0 aids transitions into knowledge economy by increasing reliance on intellectual capabilities than on physical inputs or natural resources.
+Industry 4.0 aids transitions into knowledge economy by increasing reliance on intellectual capabilities rather than on physical inputs or natural resources.